 - Korea can be very unpredictable

-- The philosophy of expect the unexpected is central to not going crazy here.
+- The philosophy of expecting the unexpected is essential to not going crazy here.

 - Puppies are freaking awesome and make everyone happy (if they don’t make you happy…you should definitely get yourself to a therapist)